AvaProtocol/Grants-Program/docs/faq.md

 <details>
   <summary><b>What activities/positions do you fund?</b></summary>

-  The OAK Network's Grants Program aims to fund software development and research activities that are beneficial for the ecosystem as a whole.
+  The Ava Protocol's Grants Program aims to fund software development and research activities that are beneficial for the ecosystem as a whole.
 As such, we don't usually fund tangential costs such as business-oriented activities (marketing, business planning), events or outreach, and—for non-infrastructure projects—deployment and hosting costs, maintenance or audits.
 We also expect you to have a good understanding of the technologies you are planning to use, meaning that we don't fund time spent learning how to use Substrate or how to write ink! smart contracts.
 </details>

 <details>
   <summary><b>Can anyone apply?</b></summary>

-  Projects for which a token sale has been or is being conducted are not eligible for a OAK Network grant.
+  Projects for which a token sale has been or is being conducted are not eligible for a Ava Protocol grant.
 Other than that, there are no restrictions.
 </details>

 <details>